MicrosoftDocs/power-automate-docs/articles/email-customization.md

 1. Copy the content between **\<html\>** and **\</html\>**.
 1. Back in [Power Automate](https://flow.microsoft.com), select the **\</\>** button in the rich text editor of the **Send an email (V2)** action, and then paste the contents that you copied from Outlook.
 1. Select **Save** at the bottom of the flow steps to save your flow.
-1. Be sure to test your flow to confirm it works as intended.
+1. Be sure to test your flow to confirm that it works as intended.

 ## Add an image to your email